ksu-cis/cis-400-site/_milestones/menu-milestone-4.md

 ## MenuItem Interface (20 points)

-You will need to create an interface in the DinoDiner.Menu namespace, MenuItem, that requires a property with a getter for `Price` (double), `Calories` (uint), and `Ingredients` (a List<string>).
+You will need to create an interface in the DinoDiner.Menu namespace, IMenuItem, that requires a property with a getter for `Price` (double), `Calories` (uint), and `Ingredients` (a List<string>).

 ## MenuItem Implementation (20 points)

-Entrees, Sides, Drinks, and Combos will need to be refactored to implement the MenuItem interface.
+Entrees, Sides, Drinks, and Combos will need to be refactored to implement the IMenuItem interface.

 ## ToString() Implementation (20 points)